Karin Lesch: Personal life and death

-Lesch remained in the east through the turbulence leading up to the 1990 Reunification of Germany, and the period of adjustment in its aftermath; where she continues to live, now widowed and in retirement, in the Berlin – Brandenburg Metropolitan Region of Brandenburg in eastern Germany.
+Lesch remained in the East through the turbulence leading up to the 1990 Reunification of Germany, and the period of adjustment in its aftermath, where she continued to live, now widowed and in retirement, in the Berlin-Brandenburg Metropolitan Region of Brandenburg in eastern Germany.

 Her son Michael Mäde, born in 1962, is a screenwriter, author, and member of the German Writers Guild, who lives in nearby Berlin.